jvoisin/mat2/CONTRIBUTING.md

 and to send a pull-request.
 Please do check that everything is fine by running the testsuite with `python3 -m unittest discover -v` before submitting one :)

+If you're fixing a bug or adding a new feature, please add tests accordingly, this will greatly improve the odds of your merge-request getting merged.

 # Doing a release

 1. Update the [changelog](https://0xacab.org/jvoisin/mat2/blob/master/CHANGELOG.md)